By Daniel Beldowicz

-With the proliferation of content creation, millions of pieces of content are being loaded to the web every day—from blogs and podcasts—to whitepapers and videos.
-Creating content should always have an SEO consideration to each piece, from key phrase research to a linking strategy.
-In addition, there should be a conversion mindset infused throughout the content.
-This should be built into the initial research and framing of the content, as well as always ask the question, “What do we want the reader to do next?”
+With the proliferation of content creation, millions of pieces of content are being loaded to the web every day—from blog posts and podcasts—to whitepapers and videos.
+Creating content should always have an SEO consideration to each piece, to generate leads, from keyword research to a linking strategy.
+You’ll want to track keyword conversions that result from organic traffic, to determine how well your organic search queries are driving conversions.

-Building more robust and deeper audience avatars or brand personas.
+Building more robust and deeper audience avatars or brand personas

 They should include more psycho-graphical information, as well as phraseology, used throughout the buyer’s journey, which will allow you not only to create content for each stage of the buyer’s journey, but also to optimize this content in search engines.
 Employing this strategy will ensure that the audience is getting the exact content they need, at that time, to increase your conversion rate.

-Working key phrase research.
+Working key phrase research

 While you’re creating content, it’s important to research key phrases to determine which ones will be most valuable.
 In addition to getting proper placement in search engines, this also will ensure that you are speaking your customer’s language, for that piece of content.

-Creating more content on a continual basis.
+Creating more content on a continual basis

 In the BrightEdge Report, an overwhelming majority of marketers, 97 percent, agree that SEO and conversions, followed by engagement, and then traffic accounted for the top three answers respondents listed as the most important metrics of success for content performance.
 The marriage of content marketing and SEO offers one solution to reach those goals.

 Marketers are beginning to realize and harness the true power of what’s really going on with SEO and how to leverage it in a conversion funnel.
-When approaching your digital marketing strategy, focus on the client instead of the tactic.
+When approaching your online marketing strategy, focus on the client instead of the tactic.
 If you do that, you will be one step closer to experiencing how the best digital marketing tactics can work in harmony—just like peas and carrots.